What is a Systematic Withdrawal Plan?

 - SWPs are more suitable for people approaching retirement, as they need to focus more on regular income than long-term investing.

 - SWPs can erode our overall capital in a bearish market.
-More units of the fund will be sold when the NAV is low, thus leaving an investor with lesser capital after the SWP is stopped.
+When the NAV is low, more units of the fund will be sold, leaving an investor with less capital after the SWP is stopped.

 Systematic Withdrawal Plans are a great way to build a regular stream of income.

-What’s more, an investor can simultaneously set up an SIP on one mutual fund, and an SWP on another as well.
+What’s more, an investor can simultaneously set up an SIP on one mutual fund and an SWP on another.

 This can be done to keep building the capital while creating a stream of periodical income.

-Before an SWP is set up, it is essential for any informed investor to carry out proper market research and understand how the SWP will help them to achieve their objectives as well.
+Before an SWP is set up, any informed investor must carry out proper market research and understand how the SWP will help them achieve their objectives.

-Doing so can ensure that setting up an SWP can give any investor maximum benefits.
+Doing so can ensure that setting up a SWP can give any investor maximum benefits.

 Thanks , for simple and lucid explanation of SWP.